canonical/ossa/ossa-full/README.md

      ossa.sh -pSke 'MyP@ssW0rd!'
 ```

 ### Transfer Script to Remote Machine
 Your current working directory must be in ossa/ossa-full, where this file
 is located.
-Once in ossa/ossa-full you can transfer the script a remote system using scp:
+Once in ossa/ossa-full you can:

+* Transfer the script a remote system using scp:

 ```
 $ scp ossa-full.sh user@host:.